maarten-pennings/6502/6gpio/README.md

 ![Annotated trace](trace.png)

-- The first row `CPU-CLK` show the 6502 clock signal.
+- The first row `00 CPU-CLK` show the 6502 clock signal.
 At (1) a cycle starts; the diagram shows only one cycle.
-- The second row `PHI2` shows the ϕ2 as output by the 6502.
+- The second row `02 PHI2` shows the ϕ2 as output by the 6502.
 Note that it is indeed a bit delayed with respect to the clock.
-  Especially the falling edges (2a) and (2b) are delayed, for the rising edge we do not see a delay.
+  Especially the falling edges (2a) and (2b) are delayed, for the rising edge we do not see a delay (but this is probably due to the accuracy of my Saleae).
-- The third row `nSEG-SEL` is the 8xxx output of the address decoder.
+- The third row `01 nSEG-SEL` is the 8xxx output of the address decoder.
 Note that it goes low as soon as A12-A15 form 8.
   We see that (3) is a bit later then (2a), which makes sense.
 Not only does our address decoder need some time, also the 6502 itself outputs A0-A15 some time (tADS, see [timing diagram](.../4ram/README.md#413-6502-read)) after ϕ2 goes low.
 (3) is an important moment: the address decoder notices that the 7-sgement will be written.
-- Again, completely following the [spec](../4ram/README.md#414-6502-write), the data line on row 5 becomes valid (4) just after ϕ2 goes high.
+- Again, completely following the [spec](../4ram/README.md#414-6502-write), the data line for segment 'a' (D0) on row 5 `03 D-A` becomes valid (4) just after ϕ2 goes high.
 Also (4) is important, this is the data that needs to go to the 7-segment display.
-- Row 4 `SEG-CLK` shows the clock signal fed to the D flip-flops; we made this signal as an OR from `PHI2` and `nSEG-SEL`.
+- Row 4 `05 SEG-CLK` shows the clock signal fed to the D flip-flops; we made this signal as an OR from `PHI2` and `nSEG-SEL`.
 The red up arrow shows the rising edge that causes the flip-flops to clock-in.
-- At the moment the `SEG-CLK` goes high (red arrow), the data (for "segment a" `D-A` on row 5) is high (green circle), which causes the flip-flop to "flip" its output to high (green arrow on row 6 `SEG-A` showing the line to segment a).
+- At the moment the `SEG-CLK` goes high (red arrow), the data D0 (for segment 'a' `D-A` on row 5) is high (green circle), which causes the flip-flop to "flip" its output to high (green arrow on row 6 `04 SEG-A` showing the line to segment 'a').
-- Note, at the end of the clock, the address lines (5a) as well as the data lines (5b) "reset" (change for the next instruction).
+- Note, at the end of the clock, the address lines (5a) as well as the data lines (5b) change for the next instruction.
 - Our OR causes a problem: the `SEG-CLK` signal gets an extra bump (6).
 So we have two rising edges per clock.
   How big is that problem?